 If the member died on active duty, your Casualty Assistance Officer will provide you with the claim application form and will help you arrange for an appointment.
 The CACO will also accompany you to that meeting if you wish.

 You may also contact the SSA for more information about this benefit at 1-800-772-1213.
 SSA claims are usually settled within 60-90 days from the date the SSA receives the claim.

 Many states provide benefits for survivors of veterans such as educational assistance, land settlement preference, civil service preference, tax and license fee exemptions, loans, relief and rehabilitation, employment assistance and bonuses.
 State Veterans Commissions usually supervise these programs and may be contacted for additional information.

 The designated beneficiary will receive any unpaid compensation due the service member on date of death.
 If no beneficiary was designated, then the recipient will be the surviving spouse.
 If there is no spouse, then any surviving children on their descendants will receive the funds in equal shares.
 If there are no children, then the parents of the service member will receive the funds.
 If there are no parents, then the funds will be distributed either to the person appointed to represent the member's estate or, if no representative was appointed then according to the state probate laws governing the service member's estate.

-Your CACO will make arrangements for you to receive a new card and will accompany you to the nearest Real-Time Automated Personnel Identification System (RAPIDS) site or other military installation authorized to issue ID cards.
+The Casualty Assistance Officer will assist you in receiving a new card and will accompany you to the nearest Real-Time Automated Personnel Identification System (RAPIDS) site or other military installation authorized to issue ID cards.
 You should take the old ID card along with a copy of the DD Form 1300 to the issuing office.
 You may use your old card for identification until a card is obtained.